The Elixir Of Life? How Feeling In Control Impacts Our Work Lives - And Our Longevity

-What they did was deceptively simple but startlingly effective.
-They divided the residents into two groups, both of which were given plants and films to watch, with a subtle variation in the parameters set around the control group, as Langer explains in her book Counterclockwise:
+Langer and Rodin divided the residents into two groups, both of which were given plants to care for and films to watch, with a subtle variation in the parameters set around the control group.

 Eighteen months later, they revisited Arden House, compared the two groups and found that the control group were not only healthier, happier and more alert but twice as many of them were alive.

 What is so reassuring about this study, is that sometimes the desire to be in control of our lives can take on what feel like unreachable goals - we want to own a house, run our own business, be in a position of status.
 And, of course, these things might come.

-But for the time inbetween, it is a relief to know that the things that markedly improve our happiness levels right now are the little decisions we are able to take every day - and knowing that there are always some aspects of our lives (if not all) that we are in control of.
+But for the time in between, it is a relief to know that the things that markedly improve our happiness levels right now are the little decisions we are able to take every day - and knowing that there are always some aspects of our lives (if not all) that we are in control of.

 What We Can Do Now

 Even if it is just choosing what we focus on, there are always some aspects of our lives (if not all) that we are in control of — and they might be more vital to our long-term health and happiness than we realise.